 Finally, there are a number of rules that protect against unnecessary distress to the animal.
 Sharpening of the knife must not be done in the presence of the animal, nor must the animal see other animals killed.
 Animals must have been treat well before death and must have bled out and been completely dead before any further processing.

 Non-Meat Halal Products

 You may see the halal certification on a number of products that are not meat.
 This is because many products use animal derivatives in their base.
-Many of them are haram because they use pig products.
+Many of them are not Shariah-compliant because they use pig products.

 For example, anything that contains gelatine will most likely have come from pigs, and will not receive halal certification.
 It can also occur that many products halal certified are exactly the same as non-halal counterparts.
 This occurs when an item contains no products that require halal certification in the first place, making it halal safe.

-In addition to the aforementioned products, there are a number of other products that classify as haram foods.
+In addition to the aforementioned products, there are a number of other products that classify as not Shariah-compliant foods.
 Alcoholic drinks and intoxicants, along with anything that has used yeast for fermentation are forbidden.